Contact: President Doug Draper

 Individual members of the Society have suggested these websites as useful references for additional information on the subject of interdiction of radiological and nuclear materials:

 The International Atomic Energy Agency published a manual to aid officials worldwide who have a role in detecting or responding to nuclear terror-related incidents.
 (2.43 MB PDF)

 The Nuclear Threat Initiative is working to reduce the global threats from nuclear, biological, and chemical weapons and is cochaired by Ted Turner and Sam Nunn.

-The Centre for Counterintelligence and Security Studies (called the "CI Centre") and the Centre for Counterterrorism Studies ("CT Studies") of Alexandria, Virginia, are nongovernmental centers providing expert counterintelligence, counterterrorism, and security training, education, analysis, and consulting.
+The Centre for Counterintelligence and Security Studies (called the "CI Centre") is a nongovernmental centers providing expert counterintelligence, counterterrorism, and security training, education, analysis, and consulting.

 The International Atomic Energy Agency (IAEA) has prepared a number of documents on nuclear security and safety (IAEA on Nuclear Safety and Security).
 Categorization is used to ensure that the most hazardous sources are used and stored under appropriate levels of security (IAEA Categorization of Radioactive Sources).
 This IAEA document discusses a code of conduct for security of radioactive sources (IAEA Code of Conduct on Safety and Security of Radioactive Sources [Jan.
 2004]).